 Like every small business, price matters for yours.
-Now that you’ve taken a look at how the features of Freshbooks and QuickBooks stack up against each other, here’s a comparison between the pricing of these accounting software solutions.
+Now that you’ve taken a look at how the features of FreshBooks and QuickBooks stack up against each other, here’s a comparison between the pricing of these business accounting software solutions.

 |Freshbooks Pricing||QuickBooks Pricing|